kmlv/IntermMicroecon_UCSC/_posts/2020-05-09-Consumer-Choice.markdown

 $$\frac{1}{2} 36 + \frac{1}{2} 0 = 18$$

 This is the same as the money the individual makes with the safe investment.
 In addition, $$u(c_i)=(c_i)^{1/2}$$ is a concave function, $$u(c_i)=c_i$$ is a linear function, and $$u(c_i)=(c_i)^2$$ is a convex function. ■

+[^1]:  To do so, we also require the preferences to be continuous.
+Roughly speaking, “preferences are continuous” if  whenever an alternative A is preferred to an alternative B, any option A’ that is sufficiently similar to option A is also preferred to option B.